-Broadly speaking a letter of direction is any letter that gives instruction and guidance to a recipient.
+Broadly speaking a letter of direction (letter of instruction)1 is any letter that gives instruction and guidance to a recipient.
 Letters of direction are also common in situations when somebody has passed away, and the executor requires documentation to prove they are in control of the deceased’s estate.

 If you’ve ever been the executor of someone’s estate, you know that the role is a difficult one.
 Mourning the death of a loved one is painful in and of itself.
 Add to it the responsibility of sorting out what they’ve left behind and you can quickly become overwhelmed.